Southampton Arms, NW5 1LE

 Very good real ale and real cider pub in Gospel Oak.

-Inside it's rather small, comprising a long thin space, decked out with rickety wooden chairs, benches and tables, and a rough wooden floor.
-There are about three large tables (two in booths by the front window, one a long table opposite the bar), as well as a few smaller tables towards the back.
+Inside it's rather small, comprising a long thin space, decked out with rickety wooden chairs, benches and tables, and a bare wooden floor.
+Tables are mainly quite small, but there's one larger one opposite the bar.
 There's a beer garden out the back with some shelter.
 Although there's a nice big window at the front to let the daylight in, it's very dimly lit in the evening, to the point where it's difficult to read a book.
 Music is provided via a turntable behind the bar — they have a policy of only playing vinyl.

 They serve an interesting range of real ales and ciders, as well as two Camden Brewery lagers (£3.20/pint) as of October 2010 (these two taps had previously been Meantime).
 Drinks are served in dimpled handled jugs (except the lagers).
 As of July 2010, all ciders and perries are £3.20 (a four-pint jug is £12.20) and real ales are £2.90 (with a four-pint jug £11.20).
 They will do four-pint takeaways, charging you a £2 deposit for the container.